 There are too many shopping malls to name along Orchards Road.
 ION Orchard, Paragon and Ngee Ann City have the more upmarket designer boutiques and brands.
 Available department stores are Takashimaya, Metro (inside Paragon and Centrepoint), Robinson’s and OG.
 The malls at Somerset MRT station are for the younger crowd.
 During the Great Singapore Sale, which starts at the beginning of June each year to about early to mid-August, Orchard Road is packed with people, both locals and tourists, zooming in for the best bargains.

 Other than shopping, there are lots to do in or near Orchard Road.
-You can:
+99.co has researched and crafted the following list of places you can visit for a fun and enjoyable experience:

 The School of the Arts (SOTA) is the only pre-tertiary school in Singapore to offer a curriculum with a focus on the arts; in the same vicinity is the Lasalle College of the Arts, and the city campus of Singapore Management University.
 All three of the schools are closest to the Dhoby Gaut side of the Orchard area, being walking distance from the MRT Station.